openservicemesh/osm/Interfaces.md

 # Service Mesh Controller Interfaces

-This document outlines the [Go Interfaces](https://golang.org/doc/effective_go.html#interfaces) needed for the development of the Service Mesh Controller in this repo.
+This document defines the [Go Interfaces](https://golang.org/doc/effective_go.html#interfaces) needed for the development of the Service Mesh Controller in [this repository](https://github.com/deislabs/smc).
-The goal of the document is to design and reach consensus before the reMeshTopologytive code is written.

-Assumptions made in this document:
+The document is written with the following assumptions in mind:
     - One-to-one relationship between Envoy proxy and a Service (no two services behind the same Envoy)
     - One-to-one relationship between an Endpoint (port and IP) and an Envoy proxy